thegworld/gtx-browser/docs/android_debugging_instructions.md

 Non-Play-Store builds with `is_official_build=false` will by default set `android:debuggable="true"` in the app's manifest to allow debugging.

-For exammple, for a Chromium build, run the following:
+For exammple, for a GTx Browser build, run the following:

 ```
 adb shell run-as org.chromium.chrome